csz-academy/csz.academy/_posts/2022-01-10-spring-boot-kafka/2022-01-10-spring-boot-kafka.md

 configuration and out-of-the-box deserializing in a type-safe matter.

 We are going to build a testable skeleton with Kafka Listeners, try deserializing messages, accessing headers and I will show you some common pitfalls.
-The final code can be found in my [spring-dojo repository on GitHub](https://github.com/tobi6112/spring-dojo/tree/main/spring-boot-kafka-example).
+The final code can be found in my [java-dojo repository on GitHub](https://github.com/tobi6112/java-dojo/tree/main/spring-boot-kafka-example).

 # Prerequisites